scaleway/scaleway-cli/docs/commands/cockpit.md

 Grafana user management commands.

-### Create a Grafana user for your Cockpit's Grafana.
+### Create a Grafana user for your Cockpit's Grafana instance.
 Make sure you save the automatically-generated password and the Grafana user ID

-Create a Grafana user for your Cockpit's Grafana.
+Create a Grafana user for your Cockpit's Grafana instance.
 Make sure you save the automatically-generated password and the Grafana user ID.

 **Usage:**